Correcting Gradient-Based Circuit Localization via Interaction-Aware Backpropagation: Attention Self-Repair

 Attention mechanisms can be viewed as information routing systems, where each value vector $\bm{V}_j$ contains information from position $j$, and the attention weights $\bm{s}_j$ determine how much information to copy from that position.

 Self-repair occurs when multiple values with large attention weights contain similar information.
 When an attention score $\bm{a}_j$ is ablated, the softmax redistributes weights primarily to positions with the highest remaining scores.
-If these positions contain values $\bm{V}_j$ that contribute similar information, the output remains virtually unchanged.
+If these positions contain values $\bm{V}_j$ that contribute similar information (their cosine similarity is close to one), the output remains virtually unchanged.

 \Cref{fig:self-repair} illustrates this with attention weights $[0.5,0.5,0]$ and value vectors $[1,1,0]$.
 Note that the values are identical at the positions with non-zero attention weights.
 Individually ablating either attention score (i.e., softmax input) leaves the output unchanged, as the softmax shifts the weight to the other position with the same value.
 Only ablating both scores simultaneously affects the output, as the softmax shifts the attention weights to the position with a different value.